nicholasswanigan/Bootstrap-B-B/README.md

 A dynamic image carousel is implemented on the homepage, showcasing beautiful images of the bed and breakfast.
 The carousel is interactive and automatically transitions between slides.

+### Google Map Embed

+An embedded Google Map is included on the Contact page, allowing users to view the location of the bed and breakfast easily.

 ### Cards

 Information about different houses or rooms is presented using Bootstrap cards.
 Each card includes an image, title, and a brief description, creating an organized and visually appealing layout.